 Basis of Accounting.
 The financial statements of the Plan are prepared under the accrual method of accounting.
+Certain reclassifications have been made to the prior year amounts to conform to the current year presentation.

 Master Trust.
 The Plan's assets are kept in the Master Trust maintained by the Trustee.
 Under the Master Trust agreement, the assets of certain employee savings plans of UTC are combined.
 Participating plans purchase units of participation in the underlying investment funds based on their contribution to such funds and the unit value of the applicable investment fund at the end of the trading day in which a transaction occurs.
 The unit value of each fund is determined at the close of each day by dividing the sum of uninvested cash, accrued income and the current value of investments by the total number of outstanding units in such funds.
 Income or losses from the funds' investments, other than the UTC Common Stock Fund and ESOP Common Stock Fund, increase or decrease the participating plans' unit values.
 UTC Common Stock Fund and ESOP Common Stock Fund dividends increase the Plan's units in each fund.
-Distributions to participants reduce the number of participation units held by the participating plans (see Note 5).
+Distributions to participants reduce the number of participation units held by the participating plans.
+See Note 4 for further discussion